 General wellness guidance

-What happens if the TELUS Health MyPet vet technician determines that a virtual appointment is not suitable for my pet's concerns?
+What happens if the veterinary technician determines that a virtual appointment is not suitable for my pet's concerns?

-If the vet technician determines within the first few minutes of the appointment that your pet's concerns need the attention of a veterinarian, either through a virtual or in-person appointment, the current appointment will be canceled.
+If the veterinary technician determines within the first few minutes of the appointment that your pet's concerns need the attention of a veterinarian, either through a virtual or in-person appointment, the current appointment will be cancelled.

 You will receive a full refund for the appointment, which will be credited back to your original payment method within three to five business days.
-We recommend checking what vet techs can help with before booking an appointment.
+We recommend checking what veterinary technician can help with before booking an appointment.